polterguy/polterguy.github.io/tutorials/hello-world-endpoint/index.md

 Creating a Hyperlambda endpoint in Magic is easy.
 Use your Magic dashboard and open _"Hyper IDE"_.
 Select your _"modules"_ folder and create a new folder inside of it.
 Name your new folder _"tutorials"_.
-Select your newly created folder and create a file named _"hello.get.hl"_.
-To create a file or folder in Magic use the _"Add"_ button in the top/right corner of Hyper IDE, and click the checkbox if you want to create a folder, otherwise if you want to create a file keep it unchecked.
-Then provide Magic with the name of your file or folder in the _"Name"_ textbox.
+Select your newly created folder and create a file named _"hello.get.hl"_ inside of it.
+Use the _"Add"_ button in the top/right corner of Hyper IDE to create a new files and folders.
 Below is a screenshot illustrating how to create our _"hello.get.hl"_ file.

 ![Creating a Hyperlambda file in Hyper IDE](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/hyper-ide-create-endpoint.jpg)